AgentMC/Sao19/Translate/En/Part2.md

 "It’s nothing, because this is also a responsibility of a trainee."

-Returning a smile, Ronnie quickly spread the rug.
+Returning a smile, Ronye quickly spread the rug.
 She took out the dishes from the basket and handed the cake cut into big chunks out to Kirito whose eyes shined like those of a child.
 She took a slice for herself and for Tsukigaki, poured tea into two cups and said "Here you are".

 "Enjoy the meals!"